 Try these tips to get more water into your body:

-- Add flavor.
+- Add flavor to your water.
 Try tossing in some fresh fruit like strawberries, lemon or lime.
 Or spice things up with cucumber slices and herbs like basil, mint or lavender.

-- Water down sugary drinks.
-If you’re craving some sweetness, try adding water and a good amount of ice to juice, lemonade, or iced tea.
+- Water-down sugary drinks.
+If you’re craving some sweetness, add water and a good amount of ice to juice, lemonade, or iced tea.

 - Choose sparkling water over soda.
 Want the bubbles but not the sugar shock?
 Sparkling water has zero calories.